Maan Teodoro: 2025 Marikina mayoral campaign

 Teodoro formally filed her certificate of candidacy for mayor of Marikina on October 7, 2024, with incumbent vice mayor Marion Andres as her running mate.
 She led the administration ticket as Team Marikina City, which affiliated with the National Unity Party and was nominally part of the wider Alyansa para sa Bagong Pilipinas.
 Her opponent in the mayoral race was fellow representative Stella Quimbo, who became a critic of his husband's administration and had described his governance as being adversarial to her programs as a representative.

 Teodoro's platform sought to make the city "climate-resilient" and more business-friendly with "digitalization" and "ease of doing business" policies.
 Her campaign preferred to engage in campaign-sanctioned events and limited their media appearances, which led to criticism from media outlets, including Rappler.
 With the election held during the suspension of her husband's administration, her supporters defended Teodoro and her husband and condemned the latter's legal cases as being politically motivated and slanderous.

 During the campaign, Teodoro received a show cause order from the Commission on Elections (COMELEC) for alleged incidents of vote buying during her campaign events.
 She would deny the allegations and condemned the related complaint as politically motivated, owing to the complainant's vocal support for Quimbo on social media.

 Teodoro went on to narrowly defeat Quimbo in the race with the closest vote margin since 2016, when her husband defeated incumbent mayor Del de Guzman.
 De Guzman went on to defeat Andres, her running mate, in the mayoral race.
 Her victory was proclaimed on May 13, formally becoming mayor-elect.
 Upon her proclamation, she called for unity among her constituents and declared the "continuous growth of Marikina" as the priority of her incoming administration.
+She would become the woman to become mayor of Marikina after Marides Fernando, who served from 2001 to 2010.

 Quimbo would later file an electoral protest against Teodoro before the COMELEC on August 15, citing alleged electoral irregularities, anomalies, and fraud.